kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-- Enable CPU manager for Windows allowing for CPU affinity
+- Enable CPU manager for Windows allowing for CPU affinity for configured pods
-- Enable Memory Manager for Windows allowing for Memory Affinity
+- Enable Memory Manager for Windows allowing for memory affinity for configured pods
-- Enable Topology Manager for Windows allowing for coordination of Memory and CPU affinity
+- Enable Topology Manager for Windows allowing for coordination of Memory and CPU affinity at the node level for scheduled pods

 ### Non-Goals